SunirbanRanjit/Home_Automation_using_Sinricpro/README.md

 * Relay module

 Firstly setup something before use
-* Put your own WIFI credential.
+* Put your own WIFI credentials.
 * Create a account on [Sinric Pro.](https://sinric.pro/)
 * Set up devices in Sinric Pro.
-* Paste the APP_KEY, APP_SECRET, DEVICE_ID in the code.
+* Paste the APP_KEY, APP_SECRET, DEVICE_ID in the code at proper place.
 * Upload to NodeMCU.

 Secondly setup Alexa and Google Home